19 Oct Improve Postural Pain

 - COMPENSATION: Avoiding pushing into the wall with your arms, this is a relatively passive exercise meaning your arms shouldn’t be working during this stretch.

-The Posture [P]Rehab Program is the ultimate starter resource for any individual looking to improve their posture.
+Do you have tightness around your shoulder blades and mid back area due to staying in one position for too long?
 Many people around the world are moving less and are sitting more now than ever before.
 Your best posture is your next posture, and we have the perfect plan designed to help improve your posture!
 Learn more HERE

 Low Back Flexion <> Extension Against Wall To Improve Postural Pain